-N TERMS of religion, up to c.
+In terms of religion, up to c.
 1000, the Hungarians themselves were pagans, as were some of the pre-existent populations of the Pannonian Plain.
-The Romanians and the Slavs were Christian, as were the colonists arrived here from the West.
+The Romanians and the Slavs were Christian, as were the colonists come from the West.
 The oriental colonists were to a certain extent Islamic, and the Jews, obviously, were Mosaic.
-After the 11th century, the difference between the eastern and the western Christian churches became more accentuated, so that some of the subjects of the Hungarian kings become Catholic, whereas others turned Orthodox.
-Thus, even the confessional image of the country is just as intricate as the ethnic one.
-It is beyond any doubt that, starting with the 11th century, after the great pagan revolt of 1046, (during which there bishops and numerous priests were killed and many churches destroyed), 61 in spite of further attempts made at apostasying, Christianity becomes overwhelmingly predominant in Hungary.
-Along with Christianity, it is only fit that we also mention the Muslim and Mosaic cults that had their specific importance in the given context, as well as other beliefs, called "pagan," that extended well into the late Middle Ages (14th century).
-Nor must we overlook the question of the heresies which emerged from the early sources and preoccupies to a great extent the Catholic political-religious officials.
-On the other hand, after the firm orientation of Hungary towards Rome and after the dismissal of some alliances (even matrimonial ones) with Byzantium, Catholicism de facto becomes the "official" faith of the kingdom.
-That is why, starting with the 13th century, the confrontation between the Catholics and the Orthodox or between the "Christians" and the "schismatics," as the two groups are referred to in the sources of Latin-Magyar or Western origin, is fundamental in the Hungarian kingdom.
+After the 11th century, the difference between the eastern and the western Christian churches became more accentuated, so that some of the subjects of the Hungarian kings become Catholic, whereas others - Orthodox.
+Thus, even the confessional image of the country is just as intricate as the ethnical one.
+It is beyond any doubt that, starting with the 11th century, after the great pagan revolt of 1046,

+(during which there bishops and numerous priests were killed and many churches destroyed) 65, in spite of further attempts made at apostasying, Christianity becomes overwhelmingly predominant in Hungary.
+Along with Christianity, it is only fit that we also mention the Muslim and Mosaic cults that had their specific importance in the given context, as well as other beliefs, called "pagan", that extended well into the late Middle Age (14th century).
+Nor must we overlook the question of the heresies which transpires out of the early sources and preoccupies to a great extent the Catholic political-religious officiality.
+On the other hand, after the firm orientation of Hungary towards Rome and after the dismissal of some alliances, (even matrimonial ones) with Byzantium, Catholicism becomes de facto the "official" faith of the kingdom.
+That is why, starting with the 13th century, the confrontation between the Catholics and the Orthodox or between the "Christians" and the "Schismatics", as the two groups are referred to in the sources of Latin-Magyar or Occidental issuing, is fundamental in the Hungarian kingdom.